ubccsss/ubccsss.org/content/events/2019-10-09-coffee-chat.md

 #### WHEN
 Sign-up is open for the October round until October 9 11:59 PM.
 Matches will be sent out the week after.

 To kick things off, we'll be hosting an event on __October 16 5:30 - 6:30 in ICICS X860__ for you to meet your match in person and meet other people in CS Coffee Chat.
-Stay tuned for more details!
+Light refreshments will be provided.
+You're welcome to join if you plan to participate in the October round or any future rounds.
+You can RSVP for the kick-off event [here](https://forms.gle/RbRRYe6GnvLar1DE7).